 Famous for being the hardest reservation to get in the world (or something like that), Rao’s Hollywood location is thankfully much easier to get into than its New York spot.
 Located on a side street south of Santa Monica Blvd., Rao’s is old-school New York Italian food with a warm interior that makes you feel like you’re in Manhattan.
 But it’s that back patio where holiday party glory truly begins.

-Capacity: 60 for full patio buyout.
+Capacity: Full patio buyout available for up to 60.
 Regular reservations available for any size party.

 Pearl’s is one of those places you assume is the worst, but then you get there and realize you actually like it.
 Its Sunset Strip location is definitely a touch scenery, but that’s exactly what every UTA bro in your division is craving.
-Not to mention that large second-floor patio has some pretty good views too.
+Plus, the large second-floor patio has some pretty good views too.
 The drinks are strong and the seafood-based menu is solid.

 Capacity: Private dining available for parties of 12+.

 After being put on life support not all too long ago, this Hollywood landmark has been revived and is back better than ever.
-Located on a private hill overlooking Hollywood, you won’t find many better views than at this iconic spot, and though its pan-Asian menu isn’t going to change the world, nobody at your holiday party will care.
-They even have three separate private events spaces to choose from.
+Located on a private hill overlooking Hollywood, you won’t find many better views than at this iconic spot, and though its pan-Asian menu isn’t going to change the world, it is good enough to make everyone happy.
+They also have three separate private events spaces to choose from.

 Capacity: 150 seated, 175 standing in the garden courtyard.
 60 in the Skyview Room.
 30 seated, 45 standing in the Koi Room.